-The quickly forming, spinning funnel opened its eyes and quickly spied Thermo, Fluffy and Puffy in the distance.
-The storm started to move closer to the alarm of the trio.
-In a loud, husky voice the funnel said, “My name is Twista.
+The spinning funnel opened its eyes and immediately spotted Thermo, Fluffy and Puffy.
+The storm moved closer to them, but the three friends held their ground.
+Then, in a thunderous and low-pitched female voice the funnel bellowed, “My name is Twista.
 Why are you spying on the Clan of the Storms?”

-In a pathetic and sheepish retort Puffy said, “We were just curious about some cloud formations in the distance.”
+Sheepishly, but trying to keep his voice from shaking, Puffy replied, “We were just curious about some cloud formations in the distance.”

-Very much alarmed Twisto, Puffy and Fluffy flew southward into the clear skies far away from the line of storms producing chaos over the Plains.
-The trio would avoid more encounters with Twista and Twisto in the future.
+Too terrified to speak, Thermo, Puffy and Fluffy sped southward toward clearer skies, far away from the line of storms producing chaos over the Plains.

 The text and artwork are copyright by Guy Walton.
 I would like to get this book published.
 Please drop me a note if you are willing to help.